-- Adverse Event (AE) - Any untoward medical occurrence, unintended disease or injury or any untoward clinical signs (including an abnormal laboratory finding) in subjects, users or other persons whether or not related to the investigational medical device.

-NOTE 1: This includes events related to the procedures involved.

-NOTE 2: For users or other persons this is restricted to events related to the investigational medical device.
+- Adverse Event (AE) - Any untoward medical occurrence, unintended disease or injury or any untoward clinical signs (including an abnormal laboratory finding) in subjects, users or other persons whether or not related to the investigational medical device. - NOTE 1: This includes events related to the procedures involved.
+NOTE 2: For users or other persons this is restricted to events related to the investigational medical device. - Adverse Device Effect (ADE) - Adverse Event related to the use of a medical device.
+This includes: - Any adverse event resulting from insufficiencies or inadequacies in the instructions for use, the deployment, the implantation, the installation, the operation, or any malfunction of the medical device. - Any event that is a result of a use error or intentional misuse. - Serious Adverse Event (SAE) - Adverse Event that - Led to death - Led to a serious deterioration in the health of the subject that either: - resulted in a life-threatening illness or injury, or - resulted in a permanent impairment of a body structure or a body function, or - required in-patient hospitalization or prolongation of existing hospitalization, or

-- Serious Adverse Event (SAE) - Adverse Event that - Led to death - Led to a serious deterioration in the health of the subject that either: - resulted in a life-threatening illness or injury\, or - resulted in a permanent impairment of a body structure or a body function, or - required in-patient hospitalization or prolongation of existing hospitalization, or - resulted in medical or surgical intervention to prevent life threatening illness or injury or permanent impairment to a body structure or a body function\\. - Led to fetal distress, fetal death or congenital abnormality or birth defect
+- resulted in medical or surgical intervention to prevent life threatening illness or injury or permanent impairment to a body structure or a body function.

+- Led to fetal distress, fetal death or congenital abnormality or birth defect